adchizhov/sapphire/README.md

 ### How to run
 **Simple way** -> You will need `docker` and `docker-compose` to run this app simple way, just type in project root `make image run`
 and visit `0.0.0.0:8000` in browser after it built

-Harder way -> make virtualenv, install postgres with postgis + geos, install requirements.txt, setup database and fill `.env` accordingly,
+Harder way (_Is not advised_) -> make virtualenv, install postgres with postgis + geos, install requirements.txt, setup database and fill `.env` accordingly,
 run `python manage.py runserver`

 ### Project structure